-The Director of Corporate Affairs is the 'conscience' of the organisation, providing a focal point for patient confidentiality, information sharing and advising on the options for lawful and ethical processing of information as required.
+The Medical Director is the 'conscience' of the organisation, providing a focal point for patient confidentiality, information sharing and advising on the options for lawful and ethical processing of information as required.

 Data Protection Officer

 We are a public authority and have appointed a Data Protection Officer.
 The Data Protection Officer reports to the Caldicott Guardian and works with the Senior Information Risk Owner and the Caldicott Guardian.